- Yes

 We’re all familiar with the Falcon.
 It’s in-game, it’s an absolute menace, it’s an early IFV masquerading as an SPAA, and because of its lethal effectiveness against against ground vehicles, from an anti-air perspective it’s pretty massively overtiered for a twin-30mm, no radar, no proxy system.
 It therefore finds itself at a BR where other vehicles in the same tech tree, namely the Chieftain Marksman and ZA-35, vastly outperform it in the anti-air role, while also opening up a significant gap in Britain’s SPAA line between 5.3 and 8.3.

 So where does the Falcon (pre-production) come into this?
 Well, first, to be completely clear, only a single Falcon was actually completed, with the vehicle that is currently in-game representing the final appearance and full capabilities of the production standard Falcon system.
-The Falcon (pre-production) represents an earlier configuration, with the difference being an array of smoke grenades on the right-hand turret cheek, a slightly different turret geometry (see below), as well as some cosmetic differences with VICKERS branding being slapped all over it.
+The Falcon (pre-production) represents an earlier configuration, with the external differences being an array of smoke grenades on the right-hand turret cheek, a slightly different turret geometry (see below), as well as some cosmetic differences with VICKERS branding being slapped all over it.
+There is also the opportunity for some internal differences, with the Falcon being fitted with several different engines and optics over the course of its life as a marketting vehicle.
 But the real opportunity of this pre-production variant is to is to introduce a Falcon with essentially zero anti-ground capabilities, by reducing the ammunition selection, potentially only to High Explosive Incendiary (HEI) and High Explosive Incendiary - Tracer (HEI-T), meaning the system is essentially completely harmless to ground vehicles, except milk trucks.

 By introducing a Falcon variant that isn’t capable of sending an IS-7 back to the hanger frontally, it would allow it to be placed at a BR representative of its anti-air capabilities, instead of its anti-ground capabilities, which would place it right around 7.7, which would go a long, long way in alleviating the current large SPAA gap in the British tree.